Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Method

 where $\mathcal{X}$ denotes all pixels of the camera sensor.
 Then the final loss is defined as:

 We take $\lambda=0.005$ and optimize a coarse and a fine network simultaneously as in~\cite{e3nerf}.
-During testing, we can obtain the novel view sharp HDR image with \cref{eq:6} and the sharp LDR image with novel exposure with \cref{eq:7}.
+During testing, we can obtain the novel view sharp HDR images with \cref{eq:6} and LDR images with novel exposure with \cref{eq:7}.
 We set $b=4$ as a trade-off between performance and training time as in~\cite{e2nerf}.
-Detailed implementation details and evaluation on $b$ are provided in Sec.
+The implementation details and more evaluation on $b$ and $\lambda$ are provided in Sec.
 C and Sec.
 D of the supplementary.